-African Leadership University (ALU) is delighted to offer Mandela Centennial Scholarship Programme to study in Rwanda.
+African Leadership University (ALU) is delighted to offer Mandela Centennial programme to study in Rwanda.
 The Mandela Centennial Scholarship selection process strives to understand candidates as individuals and to assess them within their own academic, professional and cultural contexts.

-The Scholarship Program is a joint partnership between the Graca Machel Trust, the Mandela Institute for Development Studies, and African Leadership University.
+The program is a joint partnership between the Graca Machel Trust, the Mandela Institute for Development Studies, and African Leadership University.

 ALU is pioneering a fresh approach to higher education in the 21st century; offering accredited undergraduate, postgraduate and executive education programmes in a unique and imaginative way.
 By integrating students’ learning with the real world, empowering students to take ownership of their own learning, equipping each student to think entrepreneurially, and employing the most engaging and inspiring teaching methods, ALU is pioneering a new take on higher education and leadership development.